 What Amounts Count in the Donut Hole or Coverage Gap?

-According to Medicare.gov, the following items will count towards filling the coverage gap:
+According to Medicare.gov, the following items will count toward filling the coverage gap:

 - Discounts you get on brand-name drugs